 We are not currently accepting new customers for this service.
 Details about the regular book delivery service for housebound customers can be found on our home library service page.

 All customers entering any library building are required to wear a mask.
 This is a government requirement.
 We'll ask people who don’t comply to come back another time with a mask.
 The only exceptions are listed on GOV.UK.

 Our safety measures include:

 - quarantining all returned stock for 72 hours before it is made available again to the public

 - limiting the number of people who can enter each library

 - asking every customer to sanitise their hands before entering

 - once inside the library, members of the public will be able to remain for a maximum stay of 1 hour

 - asking customers to follow the signage to queue outside the library and how to move around the building

-- computers will be cleaned by library staff after each use
+- IT and study facilities will be cleaned by library staff after each use

 NHS Test and Trace